Samsung Galaxy A50

 The Samsung Galaxy A50 is an Android smartphone manufactured by Samsung Electronics as part of its fifth-generation Galaxy A series lineup.
-It came with Android 9 Pie, 64 or 128 GB of internal storage, and a 4000 mAh battery.
 It was launched internationally on February 25, 2019 and in the United States on July 13, 2019.

+Its "s" variant was unveiled on August 22, 2019, which features an upgraded processor and cameras.

 Specifications

+Design

+Both variants feature a plastic back, plastic frame, and glass front (Corning Gorilla Glass 3).